The Great Greenland Roundtrip

 Day 8:

-We fly from Nuuk to Ilulissat and will stay at Hotel Arctic or Hotel Ilulissat.
-Both hotels have a beautiful view of the Icefjord.
+We fly from Nuuk to Ilulissat and check in at Hotel Arctic, offering magnificent views over the Icefjord.

 Town walk